The Cook of Castamar: Plot summary

 Gabriel, suspecting that Enrique and Sol have blackmail material on Amelia, begins to investigate; however, Enrique, seeing him as a threat, arranges for him to be kidnapped and sold into slavery.
-While Clara and Diego search for evidence that can acquit her father and save him from execution, kitchen worker Beatriz discovers that her lover, Leftie - a former employee at Castamar, who trained Alba’s horse to kill her on Sol’s command - has been involved in the kidnap of Gabriel.
+While Clara and Diego search for evidence that can acquit her father and save him from execution, kitchen worker Beatriz discovers that her lover, Leftie – a former employee at Castamar, who trained Alba's horse to kill her on Sol's command – has been involved in the kidnap of Gabriel.
 She reveals this information to Alfredo shortly before being killed.
 Sol reveals her work in the death of Alba to Enrique, who loved Alba and always believed that her death was a mishap in his own, similar plan to kill Diego; she then attempts to leave the country, but is later found dead.
 Diego succeeds in getting information from Leftie and is able to rescue Gabriel.
 As Diego searches for Enrique, the latter reveals Alfredo and Ignacio’s affair publicly, and only Ignacio escapes the law.

 Upon finding Enrique, Diego challenges him to a duel; Clara discovers this and overcomes her agoraphobia to go after him.
 He is badly injured, so she takes his dagger and kills Enrique.
 As Diego recovers, Gabriel asks Amelia to run away with him, but she refuses and the wedding is set to go ahead.
-The execution of Clara’s father is also going ahead; Clara prepares to go, and, on Amelia’s suggestion, decides not to return to Castamar afterwards.
+The execution of Clara's father is also going ahead; Clara prepares to go, and, on Amelia's suggestion, decides not to return to Castamar afterwards.
 Diego confesses to the king that he killed Enrique, and why; instead of arresting him, the king thanks him and asks him to educate his son, Prince Luis.
 When Diego accepts, the king offers him a favour, and Diego asks him to pardon Clara’s father, who is saved just in time.
-Just before the wedding, the Castamar family discover the truth about Amelia’s child, and the wedding is cancelled.
-Six months later, Gabriel goes to visit a desolate Amelia, who has given birth, and promises to take care of her and her child.
-Clara, who has published her cookbook, is enjoying a comfortable life with her father - upon seeing a copy of the book, Diego gives up the Duchy of Castamar so he can finally marry her.
+Mercedes later reveals to Gabriel the truth about his heritage and connection to Castamar; his birth mother was the daughter of the first Duke of Castamar and a slave.
+Just before the wedding, the Castamar family discover the truth about Amelia's child, and the wedding is cancelled.
+Six months later, Gabriel goes to visit a destitute Amelia, who has given birth, and promises to take care of her and her child.
+Clara, who has published her cookbook, is enjoying a comfortable life with her father – upon seeing a copy of the book, Diego gives up the Duchy of Castamar so he can finally marry her.